otienosteve/African-Animal-Facts/README.md

 ## Description

-You think you know about african animals- Here are some interesting facts you maybe had not known about african animals.
+You think you know about african animals- Here are some interesting facts you maybe had not known about them.

 This less sophisticated API will give you information about random african Animals.

 ## USAGE